Do not hesitage to contact us. We are an expert team and we are happy to answer all of your questions.

 From Bosnian diversity, Croatian Adriatic beauty, Montenegrinan hospitality, Macedonian history, Albanian mystery, and Serbian authenticity – we will discover the Balkans in its best.
 We will take care of all the logistics, tours, transportation and accommodation, so that you have to worry only about capturing all the beuatiful sights in your memory.

 Explore the road trip of the place called the land of the Honey and Blood.
 The Balkans.

 This Balkan tour will start with the arrival at Sarajevo International Airport.
-After check-in at your hotel, you will start your Balkan tour with a Walking Tour.
+After check-in at your hotel, you will start your Balkan journey with Sarajevo Walking Tour.
 Get to know why Sarajevo is called European Jerusalem.
-The duration of the tour is around two hours.

 Highlights of the tour are: